 John Jordan does a little bit of everything at The Texas Tribune.
 In addition working with our great photographers to editing our Directory of elected officials, John manages the day-to-day operations at the Tribune and makes sure we have good coffee to drink.
 Before coming to work at the Tribune, John spent several decades as a touring and recording musician.
 In 2005, he left the road to join a statewide political campaign.
 After that, John worked for an Austin-based nonprofit, then joined the Austin Bureau of The Dallas Morning News, where he worked for four years before joining the staff at The Texas Tribune.
 Read Articles by John Jordan

 Abby Livingston joined the Tribune in 2014 as the publication's first Washington Bureau Chief.
+In this role, she won the 2017 National Press Club Award for Washington Regional Reporting.
 Previously, she covered political campaigns, House leadership and Congress for Roll Call, the Capitol Hill newspaper.
 A seventh-generation Texan, Abby graduated from the University of Texas at Austin.
 She grew up in Fort Worth and has appeared in an episode of "The Bold and The Beautiful."
 Abby pitched and produced political segments for CNN and worked as an editor for The Hotline, National Journal’s campaign tipsheet.
 Abby began her journalism career as a desk assistant at NBC News in Washington, working her way up to the political unit, where she researched stories for Nightly News, the Today Show and Meet the Press.
 In keeping with the Trib’s great history of hiring softball stars, Abby is a three-time MVP (the most in game history —Ed.) for The Bad News Babes, the women’s press softball team that takes on female members of Congress in the annual Congressional Women’s Softball breast cancer charity game.
 Read Articles by Abby Livingston

 Corrie MacLaggan is the Tribune's managing editor.
 Previously, the Austin native worked as a national correspondent for Reuters, writing and editing stories about Texas and nearby states and overseeing a network of freelance writers.
 Before joining Reuters, she covered Texas government and politics for the Austin American-Statesman, writing about everything from gubernatorial races to food stamp application backlogs.
 She spent her first year at the Statesman writing for the newspaper's weekly Spanish-language publication.
 She has also worked in Mexico City, where she wrote for publications including the Miami Herald's Mexico edition, Latin Trade magazine and the Jewish Telegraphic Agency.
 Her first reporting job was at the El Paso Times.
 Corrie is a graduate of the University of North Carolina at Chapel Hill, where she studied journalism and Spanish.
 Read Articles by Corrie MacLaggan